zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 During the program, you will:

 1. Experience a "day in the life" of an SA people leader to better gauge interest in pursuing a leadership role in the future.
 These are some of the things you will see during your shadowing.
-Disclaimer: some of these activities may not always be doable for many reasons.
+Please note that some of these activities may not always be doable for many reasons.
     Learn to make data driven decisions by:
     a.
 Participating in 1 deal review session with the Geo SA leaders
     b.
 Participating in a 1-2-1 (if we can find SAs who are comfortable about having someone to shadow)